itsn8k/Medium-Clone/readme.md

 # Medium-Clone (In Development)

-A **full-stack blogging platform** inspired by Medium, built using **Node.js, Express.js, MongoDB, and EJS**.
+A **full-stack blogging platform** inspired by Medium, built using **Node.js, Express.js, MongoDB, JWT and EJS**.
 This project allows users to create, edit, and publish blog posts while ensuring a smooth and engaging reading experience.

 ## 🚀 Features